There’s a significant amount of waste and rubbish found both in oceans and on beaches/coast lines each year.

 Summary – Common Waste & Rubbish/Debris Found On Beaches & In Oceans

-Plastic (bags, bottles, caps/lids etc.) and cigarettes by far seems to be the most common rubbish found on beaches.
+Plastic (bags, bottles, caps/lids, packaging and wrappers, cutlery etc.) and cigarettes by far seems to be the most common rubbish found on beaches.
+Single use disposable plastic in general is one of the most common types of waste found on beaches.

-Fishing gear and equipment (nets, fishing line etc.), industrial waste, and other types of waste and debris can be found in oceans.
+Fishing gear and equipment (nets, fishing line etc.) other types of plastic waste and debris can be found in oceans.

 Most Common Types Of Waste Found In Oceans